Common supermarket mistakes

 Image credit: @emmieoh

-It’s pretty common even for experienced grocery shoppers to buy too much of what they need, especially now that the Circuit Breaker is in place.
+It’s pretty common even for experienced grocery shoppers to buy too much of what they need, especially now that enhanced measures are in place.
 When it concerns highly perishable goods like the notorious avocado, broccoli, spinach, and strawberries, buying too much often results in the food items going bad before we have a chance to consume them.

 So, even though it’s very tempting to buy more than we need to enjoy that 10 for $10 deal, we should stick to what we need to avoid waste and unnecessary stress.
 Unless, of course, you have a large family with many mouths to feed.